-Our best workers’ compensation attorneys in Encino explain that each and every employer whose workers have to lift and carry heavy objects as part of their duties are required to create guidelines to determine the limits for safe lifting based on the following:
+Our best workers compensation lawyers in Los Angeles explain that each and every employer whose workers have to lift and carry heavy objects as part of their duties are required to create guidelines to determine the limits for safe lifting based on the following:

 Having these lifting guidelines in place can help prevent lifting injuries in the workplace.
 This is especially for the holiday season when delivery drivers and other personnel are time-crunched to deliver an unreasonable amount of packages and orders just in time for Christmas or New Year’s Eve.

 Not to mention that with a large number of Christmas deliveries, it’s uncommon for objects to be marked with incorrect weight (which puts delivery drivers at higher risk of injuries).